SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 ## Getting Writing

-Now there are several ways to explore your workflow for writing, you can go full GIT and [create branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for each article, then once your article is complete, simply merge that work back in to your GitHub pages branch.
+Now there are several ways to explore your workflow for writing, you can go full GIT and [create branches](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) for each article, then once your article is complete, simply merge that work back into your GitHub pages branch.
 Thankfully there is an even easier way, DRAFTS.

 To keep things simple, Jekyll has a "Drafts" mode, where you can publish content to your site but it will not be visible on your pages, very useful while you are in the process of writing.

 Simply:

-1. Enter the VS Code view of your GitHub site
+1. Enter the VS Code view of your GitHub site.
-2. Select the "Explorer" view
+2. Select the "Explorer" view.
-3. Make sure nothing is selected in the left-hand pane (click in any clear space on the bottom)
+3. Make sure nothing is selected in the left-hand pane (click in any clear space on the bottom).
-4. click on the "New Folder" icon to the right of your Repository name (as shown below)
+4. Click on the "New Folder" icon to the right of your Repository name (as shown below).
-5. Name the new folder "_drafts"
+5. Name the new folder "_drafts".
-6. Make coffee (or tea if you refer)
+6. Make coffee (or tea if you prefer).

 ![new folder icon](/assets/img/posts/20220318/new-folder-icon.png)